 For the purposes of this template and in the case of proportional or non-proportional reinsurance, the ‘country in which the risk is situated’ means the country of localisation of the ceding undertaking.

-Undertakings shall report on a country-by-country basis for at least 95% of gross written premium.
-All business shall be reported, however, any residual business over the 95% threshold may be grouped as “other countries”.
+Undertakings shall report on a country-by-country basis for at least 95% of gross written premium for each line of business.
+All business shall be reported, however, for each line of business any residual business over the 95% threshold may be grouped as “other countries”.

-Insurance and reinsurance undertakings shall report written/earned premiums as defined in Article 1(11) and (12) of Delegated Regulation (EU) 2015/35 regardless whether local GAAP or IFRS is used.
+Insurance and reinsurance undertakings shall report written/earned premiums as defined in Article 1(11) and (12) of Delegated Regulation (EU) 2015/35 regardless of whether local GAAP or IFRS is used.